rafiksh/rafiksh/README.md

-### Hi there, I'm Rafik 👋
+### Hey, Rafik here 👋

 ## I'm Software Engineer

-- 🥅 2024 Goals: Contribute more to open source projects
+- 🥅 2025 Goals: Contribute more to open source projects
 - 👥 Happy to collaborate with other developers

 In compliance with my current company's guidelines, we use a different tool for version control.